heisenbug0/bash_script/public/frameworks/README.md

 - Your application code
 - Internet connection

-Each framework folder has detailed instructions and examples.
+Each framework folder has detailed instructions.